qruplay/html-practice/README.md

-# html-practice
-Repo for practicing HTML &amp; CSS stuff
+#### Repo for practicing HTML & CSS stuff

+Contains different small web projects in several packages:
+* **hotel-web** - a small simple hotel's website, without using flex or grid